automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Ceratonykus.md

 # Ceratonykus
-## Description: This dino-bird was discovered in Mongolia in 2009.
+## This dino-bird was discovered in Mongolia in 2009.